We-ppreciate/weppreciate-part-b-submission-readme/readme.md

 - `400 Bad Request`: Often handled by ErrorController.js, the 400 Error Response will reply with `Your intent is good but the request was bad. ${statusCode}, ${err.message}`, but on some routes, custom 400 error messages are used to return more specific information about what cause it.
 This error also covers expired token usage.
 - `401 Unauthorised`: Handled by ErrorController.js, where the user is not logged in, and responded to with the message `It looks like I'm missing your login credentials.
 Let's have another go. ${statusCode}, ${err.message}`
 - `403 Forbidden`: Generally handled within the route, where the required level of access is not he ld by the user - generally isAdmin or isSeniorManager.
 A generic 403 is available in ErrorController.js, should it be needed, with format of `You are not authorised to do that.
 We'pologise. ${statusCode}, ${err.message}`
-- `404 Not found`: Generaly handled by ErrorController.js, some in-route 404 errors are generated where requested records are not found.
+- `404 Not found`: Generally handled by ErrorController.js, some in-route 404 errors are generated where requested records are not found.
 The generic 404 has the format `This is not the page you are looking for. ${statusCode}, ${err.message}`
 - `500 Internal Server Error`: Has been implemented in two ways.
 If a 500 error is the error generated by the application, the message appears as `Sorry.
 That's a problem on our side.
 Mavis is looking into it now... well, after her tea. ${statusCode}: ${err.message}`, and an additional catch-all error has been created to cover any other error, with message `Sorry.
 That\'s a problem on our side.
 Look like Mavis spilled her tea on the server. ${statusCode}, ${err.message}`

 #### Base URL